Story & World Info

 • 2009 - Janus makes their first statement at the National Mall (the media presents them as a terrorist organization)

-• 2009-2011 - Dǐ Zhì and many other large rebel organizations began to form internationally to protest post-war politics; The Agency begins taking these organizations more seriously as they grow more organized/aggressive
+• 2009-2011 - Di Zhi, many other big rebel organization began to form internationally to protest post-war politics; The agency begins taking these organizations more seriously as they grow more organized/aggressive

-• 2012 - Thierry appears on the radar as a benefactor/informant; Sin is locked on the Fourth for nearly two years after the incident with the police
+• 2012 - Thierry appears on the radar as a benefactor/informant; Sin is locked in the fourth after the incident with the civilians/police

 • 2016 - Lou is murdered 5/23/16